 “Small Dog Syndrome”

-Lastly, “Small dog syndrome” is a bit concern with these smaller companion breeds.
-Also called “Canine Napoleon Complex,” small dog syndrome happens when we treat small dogs so delicately because of their size that they begin to take control of the relationship.
+Lastly, “Small dog syndrome” is a bit of concern with these smaller companion breeds.
+Also called “Canine Napoleon Complex,” small dog syndrome happens when we treat small dogs so delicately because they begin to take control of the relationship.

 Dogs that suffer from small dog syndrome manifest all the stereotypical “small dog behaviors” that we think of when thinking of bothersome or “yappy” small dogs.
 For example, snapping, biting, growling, resource guarding, persistent barking, not listening, refusing to follow commands, begging for food, and acting like they rule the world.

 Small dog syndrome happens when we do not set appropriate limits for our small dogs.
 Instead, we do everything the professionals tell us not to do!
 We carry our small dogs everywhere, feed them from the table, we laugh it off when they begin to guard resources.
-In every way, we encourage negative behavior by treating these small pups like kings and queens.
+We encourage negative behavior by treating these small pups like kings and queens in every way.

-Small dog syndrome is not just a problem for a dog’s owner, as these dogs can pose a threat to neighbors and friends, spouses, and siblings and can even upset the whole community with their incessant barking.
+Small dog syndrome is not just a problem for a dog’s owner, as these dogs can threaten neighbors and friends, spouses, and siblings and even upset the whole community with their incessant barking.